RillianDiello/deel_test/BE-Template-master/README.md

 It would be great for example if you'd write some unit test / simple frontend demostrating calls to your fresh APIs.

-## Next Steps

-* I changed some files to improve the code organization.
-But I have some changes that I haven't completed, like: creating a separate file for each database model.

-* Make a little documentation using a Swagger (https://swagger.io/docs/open-source-tools/swagger-editor)

-* Do unit tests using Jest (https://jestjs.io/)

 ## Submitting the Assignment

 When you have finished the assignment, create a github repository and send us the link.

 Thank you and good luck! 🙏